chiragvartak/movie-recommender/README.md

 2) PyTorch installation using pip sometimes gives some `setup.py` errors.
 Just verify that your Python installation is a 64-bit installation.
 PyTorch does not work on a 32-bit Python installation on Windows.

+## UI Application Installation and Setup

+### Install the dependencies

+1. Install Node.js from: https://nodejs.org/en/download/
+2. Open terminal in the "code/UI" folder and run command "npm install" to install all the dependent packages.

+### Run the app

+1. Open terminal in the "code/UI" folder and run command "ng serve", this will run the application and serve it on Port : 4200
+2. Open your browser and navigate to http://localhost:4200

+### User Id's for testing

+When you open the UI application, you will be required to enter the User Id for the user you want to get the recommendations for.

+If you use the pre-trained model files, you could use the following user id's to get both NCF and Hybrid recommendations:

+1. 2103
+2. 5413
+3. 12
+4. 18768